-Time to upgrade your mouse since you want to get that competitive advantage in your favorite game?
-In this article, we will look over what you need to look for when purchasing a new mouse, what the best gaming mice are, and address some frequently asked questions.
+Time to upgrade your mouse to get that competitive advantage in your favorite game?
+This article will cover what you need to look for when purchasing a new mouse, what the best gaming mice are, and address some frequently asked questions.

 What Mouse Do Most Twitch Streamers Use?

 Here is a list of the best gaming mice in the market, in no particular order.
 I will briefly describe their respective features and indicate which are best suited for different gamers.

 Razer Basilisk V3 Gaming Mouse

 - Ergonomic design